sciZer0/7/v/README.md

 * a code bug of each smart-contract can result in losing funds of users — in a case of an exploit of code

-* each upgrade of each DApp involves a multi-signature of few people that can result in losing funds of users — in a case of a rug-pull.
+* each upgrade of each DApp involves a multi-signature of only few people that can result in losing funds of users — in a case of a rug-pull.

-* each upgrade of each DApp involves a multi-signature of few people that can result in losing funds of users — in a case of an unaffordable change of logic that the smart-contract work with.
+* each upgrade of each DApp involves a multi-signature of only few people that can result in losing funds of users — in a case of an unwelcome change of logic that the smart-contract work with.

 In order to solve these 3 fundamental problems, DeFi should be made another way.